 Much rented accommodation in Oakland is owned by landlords with a no pet policy.
 If your health and well-being are dependent on a support dog then this stipulation can seem an overwhelming barrier.
 Happily, a dog rendering you a psychiatric service that is recognized as an ESA is given certain rights to housing.

-According to Californian law, the Fair Employment and Housing Act (FEHA) makes provision for people with disabilities and their dogs.
+According to Californian law, the Fair Housing Act (FHA) makes provision for people with disabilities and their animals.
 The landlord is required to make fair accommodation for people with an ESA and is not permitted to decline a lease because of their dog.

 But be aware if the dog is destructive or a nuisance, the landlord can revoke the contract and deny access to housing.
 This applies to any tenant with a service animal, not just an ESA.